-6. Financial Management Code 2019:
+5. Financial Management Code 2022:

 A key goal of the Financial Management Code is to improve the financial resilience of organisations by embedding enhanced standards of financial management.
-Inevitably, the impact of Covid-19 had tested that financial resilience and will continue to do so in coming years.
 There are clear links between the Financial Management Code and the Governance Framework.